saikat-says-cool/judgi/API_SUMMARY.md

 *   **Browser Retention/State Persistence**: The `useEffect` hooks in `ChatPage.tsx` and `CanvasEditorPage.tsx` have been refined to ensure that the component's state (chat messages, document content, etc.) is correctly loaded or reset based on the URL parameters (`conversationId` or `documentId`), preventing loss of context when navigating away and returning to a tab.
 *   **Chat Flicker Fix**: Implemented `isInitializingNewChat` state and refined `useEffect` logic in `ChatPage.tsx` to prevent temporary flicker when starting a new chat.
 *   **ScrollArea `viewportRef` Warning Fix**: Modified `src/components/ui/scroll-area.tsx` to explicitly prevent the `viewportRef` prop from being passed to the underlying DOM element rendered by `ScrollAreaPrimitive.Root`, resolving a React warning.
+*   **Enhanced Landing Page**: The `LandingPage.tsx` has been significantly updated with world-class SaaS copy, a more engaging layout, and improved visual elements to create a first-class user experience.

 This summary highlights the key technical components and their interactions, forming the foundation of the JudgiAI application.